vluz/SDNano/README.md

 # sdnano
 ### Very small implementation of Stable Diffusion

-Memoty effecient and compact implementation of Stable Diffusion
+Memoty effecient and compact

-Implements xformers, attention slicing and sequential cpu offloading
+Implements xformers, attention slicing, and sequential cpu offloading

+**disables safety_checker** be careful replacing the model

 Can run inside **1.8 GB** of VRAM